sampaioestudos/InstaGeniuz/README.md

 ## ⚙️ How It Works

-The application follows a simple yet powerful workflow:
+The application follows a simple yet powerful multi-step workflow:

 1.  **User Input**: The user enters a prompt (e.g., "a cozy coffee shop on a rainy day") and selects the desired post type, caption tone, and length.
-2.  **API Request to Backend**: The frontend sends a request to the `/api/generate` serverless function.
+2.  **Image Generation**: The frontend sends a request to the `/api/generate` serverless function.
+This backend function securely calls the Google Gemini API (`imagen-3.0-generate-002`) to generate several image options based on the prompt.
-3.  **Secure AI Generation**: The serverless function, running on Vercel's backend, securely calls the Google Gemini API using the stored `GEMINI_API_KEY`.
-It runs two parallel requests: one for the text (caption/hashtags) and one for the image.
+3.  **Image Selection**: The generated images are displayed to the user, who selects their favorite one.
-4.  **Content Preview**: The generated content (image, caption, hashtags) is returned to the frontend for the user to review and edit.
+4.  **Contextual Text Generation**: The frontend sends a new request to the `/api/generate-text` function, including the original prompt and the chosen image.
+The backend uses the Gemini vision model (`gemini-2.5-flash`) to analyze the image and generate highly relevant, contextual captions and hashtags.
-5.  **Publishing Workflow**: When the user clicks "Publish," the frontend sends the final content to the `/api/publish` serverless function.
+5.  **Review & Publish**: The user can review and edit the generated text.
+When ready, they click "Publish," which sends the final content to the `/api/publish` serverless function.
 6.  **Simulated Deployment**: This backend function simulates the full publishing flow:
     -   It "uploads" the image to Cloudinary (using mock logic).
     -   It "publishes" the post to the Instagram Graph API (using mock logic).